gdcooney/blog/src/data/blog/github-agent.md

 The proof will be in the pie here, as i've purposefully (and possibly accidently) left a huge amount of errors in this text.

-I'm expecting they'll be removed by the AI agent after my code is pushed and before the code is picked ip on Vercel.
+I'm expecting they'll be removed by the AI agent after my code is pushed and before the code is picked ip on Vercel..